KorAP/KorAP-Vagrant/README.md

 Copyright (c) 2018-2019, [IDS Mannheim](http://ids-mannheim.de/), Germany

-KorAP-Vagrant is developed as part of the [KorAP](http://korap.ids-mannheim.de/) Corpus Analysis Platform at the Institute for German Language ([IDS](http://ids-mannheim.de/)), funded by the [Leibniz-Gemeinschaft](http://www.leibniz-gemeinschaft.de/en/about-us/leibniz-competition/projekte-2011/2011-funding-line-2/).
+KorAP-Vagrant is developed as part of the [KorAP](http://korap.ids-mannheim.de/) Corpus Analysis Platform at the Leibniz Institute for the German Language ([IDS](http://ids-mannheim.de/)), funded by the [Leibniz-Gemeinschaft](http://www.leibniz-gemeinschaft.de/en/about-us/leibniz-competition/projekte-2011/2011-funding-line-2/).